kavyaLokuge/BitHub/README.md

 ## Description

-**Mister Bitcoin** is a Angular.js-based web application that provides users with a simple and intuitive way to view market prices for Bitcoin and manage their transactions.
-The application features a well-designed and responsive user interface that is both easy to navigate and efficient to use.
-With CRUDL capabilities for contacts and user messages, users can easily manage their contacts and track their transactions without having to switch between different applications.
+**Mister Bitcoin** BitHub is an Angular.js-based web application that allows users to view market prices for Bitcoin and manage their transactions in a simple and intuitive way.
+The application features a well-designed and responsive user interface that is easy to navigate and efficient to use.

+The application provides CRUDL capabilities for contacts and user messages, enabling users to easily manage their contacts and track their transactions without having to switch between different applications.

-To help users stay up to date with the latest Bitcoin market trends, **Mister Bitcoin** integrates third-party libraries for presenting data using charts.
-This enables users to quickly analyze market trends and make informed decisions about their transactions.
+To help users stay up to date with the latest Bitcoin market trends, BitHub integrates third-party libraries for presenting data using charts.
+This allows users to quickly analyze market trends and make informed decisions about their transactions.

-To get started with the app, users can clone the project or download the files, install the dependencies, and run the app in development mode.
-The app can be accessed through http://localhost:4200 and features a home page for viewing market prices, a contact list for managing contacts, an edit contact page for updating contact details, and a statistics page for viewing Bitcoin market trends.
+BitHub is designed to provide a seamless experience for Bitcoin traders and enthusiasts who want to stay on top of the latest market trends and manage their transactions in one place.
+Whether you're new to Bitcoin or an experienced trader, BitHub has everything you need to stay informed and manage your transactions with ease.

 ## Features

-**Mister Bitcoin** features the following:
+**BitHub** features the following:

 <!-- - Simple authentication - store and session storage. -->